sustech-topology/TopCap/TopCap/primary/README.md

 ## Step 3: Machine learning

 Use the MATLAB (R2024b) [Classification Learner](https://www.mathworks.com/help/stats/classificationlearner-app.html) application, with 5-fold cross-validation, and set aside 30\% records as test data.
 Apply the following built-in algorithms: Optimizable Tree, Optimizable Discriminant, Binary GLM Logistic Regression, Optimizable Naive Bayes, Optimizable SVM, Optimizable KNN, Optimizable Efficient Linear, and Optimizable Ensemble.

-The [`results`](results) directory contains ROC and AUC from machine learning (Fig. 3a–b) as well as birth time and lifetime of consonants (Fig. 3c–d).
+To be more specific in this step, we prepare a corresponding code [`Gauss_SVM_acc.py`](Gauss_SVM_acc.py) for the SVM algorithm and use it with TopCap in the [comparison model experiments](/TopCap/comparison).